CBD oil is growing in popularity throughout the world.

 And when it comes to food choices, fatty or salty foods will force your kidneys to work harder.

 So, that’s the role of the kidneys, but how does CBD affect your kidneys?

 CBD taken orally will enter the bloodstream where it is used by the endocannabinoid system.
 The liver and kidneys will filter out any CBD that doesn’t make it into the bloodstream.

 So we can say with confidence that CBD will reach the kidneys eventually.
 More research is needed to understand how this might affect those with kidney problems.

 At the moment, there is very little research on the safety of CBD, but this isn’t the only source of concern for CBD users.

 Since many CBD brands do not carry out purity testing on their products, there is the risk of pesticides, heavy metals and other contaminants remaining in the CBD oil.

-Anyone with chronic kidney disease would be right to be worried about this risk.
+Anyone with chronic kidney disease would be right to be concerned about this risk.

-It is not thought that CBD is harmful to the kidneys or liver, but more research is needed before anyone can say for certain.
+It is not thought that CBD is harmful to the kidneys, but more research is needed before anyone can say for sure.

 While CBD might be generally well-tolerated and be helpful for supporting a healthy lifestyle, not all CBD oil is created equal.